Champions League Quarter-Finals 2026: Second Leg Betting Picks

 Champions League Quarter-Finals Tips for First Leg

-Here’s what we’re backing for the first legs of the Champions League quarter-finals, with full analysis just below:
+Here’s what we’re backing for the second legs of the Champions League quarter-finals betting, with full analysis just below:

 These are not random “fun” bets.
 They’re built on usage, xG profiles, tactical matchups, and expected game scenarios in two of the most compelling ties of the round.